gruppe-adler/grad-vehicleRespawn/readme.md

 ```
 [
   this,   // vehicle
-  false,  // respawns only when dead/cantmove - default is true
+  false,  // false - respawns only when dead/cantmove | true – respawns as soon as space is available
   5       // interval in seconds in which respawn checks for condition
 ] call GRAD_vehicleRespawn_fnc_add;
 ```